 What are the main features?

 The exact features will vary depending on the business problems you’ve identified, but there are some main areas any winning CRM software must cover.
-These include: lead and contact management, workflow automation, campaign management, social media management, document sharing and storage, and mobile access.
+These include: lead and contact management, workflow automation, campaign management, social media management, document automation and storage, incident management, and mobile access.

 What does the setup look like?

 Is your CRM tool of choice easy to use for everyone?
-Does it offer customization options?
+Does it offer customization options (perhaps you need a custom CRM)?
 What measures are implemented to ensure the security of your data?
 What support options are included in your package?

 What tools are you already using?

 You won’t be able to truly automate or streamline your business processes unless your chosen CRM tool works well with the ones you’re already using.
-Check if your CRM integrates with your social media and email platforms, internal communication tool, analytics software, customer service software, calendar, and so on.
+Check if your CRM integrates with your social media and email platforms, unified communication tool, analytics software, customer service software, calendar, or if there are any SDKs available.

 What pricing options are available?